North Dakota disability

+Important: We updated this article in November 2023 to make sure all info below is accurate.
 If you like room to roam, then you might call North Dakota home.
-As the 19th largest state in the USA, it’s also the third least populous.
+As the 19th largest state in the USA, it’s also the third-least populous.
 Meaning each person living there has plenty of space to spread out over the nearly 39.1 million acres of farmland.
-In fact, agriculture is big business in North Dakota and it’s even this country’s leading producer of sunflowers and honey.
-North Dakota is also nicknamed the “Roughrider state” as an homage to Teddy Roosevelt who had a home there.
-However, North Dakota residents who are having a rough ride themselves will appreciate that the state has two disability programs.
-We’ll explain what North Dakota disability benefit options are available to residents below.
+North Dakota is also America’s leading producer of sunflowers and honey.
+North Dakota is also nicknamed the “Roughrider state” as an homage to former resident Teddy Roosevelt.
+And North Dakota residents can appreciate that the state has two disability programs.
+We’ll explain what North Dakota disability benefit options are available to you below.

-What Are the Two Ways to Get North Dakota Disability Assistance?
+What Are the Two Ways to Get North Dakota Social Security Disability Assistance?

-According to the Centers for Disease Control & Prevention (CDC), about one in four North Dakota adults have a disability.
-That’s roughly 141, 080 adults in a state that only has a population of 760,394 residents.
+According to the Centers for Disease Control & Prevention (CDC), about one in four North Dakota adults are disabled.
+That’s roughly 193,737 adults in a state that only has a population of 774,948 residents.

-But even with those seemingly elevated statistics, the number of people who actually qualify for disability benefits is relatively low.
+But even with these statistics, the number of people who actually qualify for Social Security disability benefits is relatively low.
 That’s because everyone who applies must meet the definition of disability as laid out by the Social Security Administration (SSA).
-And the application process is lengthy, which is one reason claimants may wish to retain a Social Security lawyer.
+And the application process for Social Security disability benefits is lengthy.
+In fact, that’s one reason claimants may wish to retain a disability lawyer.
 But we’ll get to that later.

 For qualified individuals, there are two federal assistance programs to which they can apply through the Social Security Administration (SSA).
 They include Social Security Disability Insurance (SSDI), or Supplemental Security Income (SSI).
 Many states also offer a state supplemental payment (SSP) to bolster the amounts provided by these federal programs.
 However, North Dakota disability does not.

-Fortunately, when applying for North Dakota disability, you must only submit one application for consideration for both SSDI and SSI.
+Fortunately, you must only submit one disability benefits application for consideration for both programs.

 What is SSDI and How Do You Qualify?

-Social Security Disability Insurance (SSDI) is for adults aged 18-65 with long-term health issues that prevent them from working.
+Social Security Disability Insurance (SSDI) is for adults aged 18-66 with long-term health issues that prevent them from working.
 This branch of North Dakota disability supports disabled individuals who have a qualifying previous work history.
 That means an applicant can show prior employment for about one-fourth of their adult lives and five of the last 10 years.
+You’ll also need to submit recent, convincing medical evidence that supports your SSDI claim.

-When applying for SSDI, the SSA will look to see if you have enough work credits from previous employment.
-Though it’s a federally funded program, North Dakota disability processes claims through the state’s Disability Determination Services (DDS).
+When reviewing your SSDI application, the SSA will look to see if you have enough work credits from previous employment.
+Though it’s a federally funded program, North Dakota disability processes claims through the state’s Disability Determination Services (DDS) office.

-The minimum requirements for consideration for SSDI benefits are:
+The minimum requirements for consideration for SSDI benefits in North Dakota are:

 If you find yourself unable to meet the qualifications for SSDI, don’t give up yet.
 There is still a possibility you may qualify for the other North Dakota disability program, SSI.